Topic:

 Actuation with negative logic '0' (Low)

-=> The "Open Drain" output is conducting to GND in "Active" state and the voltage level at the ESCON's output pin is close to 0V due to this.- Wiring example (1):
+=> ESCON's "Open Collector" output is non-conducting in "Active" state when no error state is present.
+The current flow through ESCON's internal output transistor is blocked and the voltage level at the ESCON's output pin corresponds almost to the pull-up voltage.- Wiring example (1):

 - Wiring example (1):